 NOTE: If you miss the CAL button, allow the iControl software to load, then, if possible, open the System Configuration screen and touch the Program Shutdown button.
-When the operating system shutdown prompt appears on the screen, touch the Cancel button, then touch the CAL button.
-If you cannot touch any buttons on the screen, then you will have to cycle console power and try again.
+When the operating system shutdown prompt appears on the screen, touch the Cancel button, then the CAL button.
+If you cannot touch any buttons on the screen, then you will have to cycle console power and try again (go back to Step 1).

-- 5. When the calibration procedure starts, USE YOUR FINGER, NOT THE MOUSE, to touch the calibration targets, following the instructions on the screen carefully.
+- 5. Once the calibration procedure starts, USE YOUR FINGER, NOT THE MOUSE, to touch the calibration targets, following the instructions on the screen carefully.
 When you have completed the calibration procedure, touch the iControl button to start the iControl software. - 6.
 Test the touch screen calibration, then perform a program shutdown, turn off console power, and disconnect the mouse.
+Close the iControl cabinet door before re-starting the system.